 Among those that do allow us to take out some of our money, it's common that we'll be limited to one or two withdrawals at most during the term of the account.

-Failure to stick to this condition will again result in either the account being closed or the interest rate being dropped to that of the provider's standard easy access account - which at present can be as low as 0.1%.
+Failure to stick to this condition will again result in either the account being closed or the interest rate being dropped to that of the provider's standard easy-access account.

 4. Switch when the rate changes

 The advertised interest rate for a regular savings account is usually for a fixed term only - usually one year from opening.
 After this date, the interest on the account will revert to a more regular rate.

 In some cases, the whole account will be converted to a different, less profitable, savings account.

 Check the date when this will happen, set a reminder, and as soon after this point as possible, it's time to up sticks and move on to the next account.